ubuntu-tr/ubuntu-tr.github.io/_posts/2017-01-22-ubuntu-16-04-1-uzerine-nginx-php-fpm-ve-mariadb-kurulumu.md

     Cleaning up...

     All done!
-If you've completed all of the above steps, your MariaDB installation should now be secure.
+If you\'ve completed all of the above steps, your MariaDB installation should now be secure.

     Thanks for using MariaDB!